Josh Bisker – March 2020 (and updated sporadically)

-We compiled a list of the best cost-effective tools and supplies for your apartment-bound workshop.
-Welcome to the life of the home mechanic!
+Friends, we’ve compiled a list of the best cost-effective tools and supplies for home-bound workshops and community repair jams.
+Welcome to the life of the neighborhood bike mechanic!

-We spent a hefty amount of time searching out the best value tools that we could trust, and clustered most of the links into the same website for expedient shipping to help with costs.
-Don’t dither, because the sale prices and availability might evaporate.
+So: we spent a lot of time searching out the best-value tools that we could trust, and clustered most of the links into a few websites for expedient shipping.
+Don’t dither about buying them; the global supply chain is shutting down, so prices and availability might evaporate.
 If you’re keen to learn but can’t afford the tools, reach out and we’ll help you acquire some to get you started.
-We’re training each other so we can help our communities, after all, and that makes this worthwhile.
+We’re training each other so we can help our communities, after all, and that makes this all worthwhile.

 First, Though: Costs